James Comer: Early life and education

 Comer is a native of Carthage, Tennessee.
 His parents were Dr. James R. Comer Sr. (a dentist) and Sandra Witcher Comer.
 He grew up in Monroe County, Kentucky, graduating from Monroe County High School, Tompkinsville, Kentucky, in 1990.
 He received a BS in Agriculture from Western Kentucky University in 1993.
 In college he served as president of the Kentucky Future Farmers of America.
 After college, he and his family started James Comer, Jr. Farms, a 950 ha farm, and he also co-owns Comer Land & Cattle Co.
 He served as a director of the South Central Bank for 12 years.
 Comer served as president of the Monroe County Chamber of Commerce from 1999 to 2000.

-Kentucky politics
+Early career

 Kentucky House of Representatives

 In 2000, Comer was elected to the Kentucky House of Representatives at the age of 27 following the retirement of incumbent Billy Polston.
 Comer defeated Donnie Polston, Billy's wife, for the Republican nomination.